 By James McAfee

-My favorite course is now called Westin Playa Conchal at the all-inclusive Paradius Playa Conchal.
-I probably played the original 18 holes designed by Robert Trent Jones Jr., more than 600 times.
-A few years back, the course was reduced to a par 71 when some property next to the ocean became a beach club and spa, resulting in the loss of the par 4 16th hole and the old tee box on the par 3 17th.
+About 40 minutes south is the Reserva Conchal Golf Club at W Costa Rica Resort & Spa.
+The Robert Trent Jones Jr. design is one of my all–time favorites since I played it more than 500 times in the three years I spent there as the director of golf from 1998 to 2000.
+A few years back, the course was reduced to a par 71 when some property next to the ocean was used for a beach club, resulting in the loss of the par 4 16th and the old tee box on the par 3 17th.
 A new par 3 was added, now the 15th, and a new routing for the last six holes resulted.
-You now play to the 17th green from new tees on the other side of the water.
-"It's even better now," added Blanks.
-The 18th is one of the best risk/reward finishing holes I've ever played, Water comes into play down the entire left side.
-There's "mucho agua" to avoid in other places of the course, too, and a lot more elevation changes than you might expect, including a 200-foot drop from the 12th tee to a narrow fairway with woods on the left and a lateral hazard on the right.
+You now play to the 17th green from new elevated tees on another side of the water.
+"It's even better now," added Blank.
+I agree it's more challenging as my first shot didn't make it over the water on a return visit recently.
+I did hit the green on my second try from the whites and caught the bunker on a third try from the blues.